celestiaorg/CIPs/cips/cip-26.md

 ## Specification

 1. The block time in celestia-app SHOULD be reduced from 12 seconds to 6 seconds.
 Concretely, this implies decreasing `TimeoutCommit` to 1 seconds and `TimeoutPropose` to 3 seconds.

-1. All implementations of celestia-app SHALL adjust their block production mechanisms to conform to this new 6-second block time.

 1. The change in block time MUST be implemented at a specific block height, which SHALL be determined and agreed upon by the Celestia community via on-chain signaling by validators.